Midgegooroo: Conflicts with white settlers

-Early relationships between Noongar and colonists at the Swan River colony have been documented by Neville Green and Bevan Carter.
-Both document a story in which Aboriginals of the Swan and Canning River areas consistently demonstrated their opposition to colonisation, initially manifested by shouted warnings and aggressive postures, but increasingly by hostility and violence.
-Lieutenant Governor Sir James Stirling, in his proclamation of the colony in June 1829, warned that Aboriginal people were protected by British laws and any colonist convicted of "behaving in a fraudulent, cruel or felonious Manner towards the Aborigines of the Country" would be dealt with "as if the same had been committed against any other of His Majesty's subjects".
+Early relationships between Noongars and colonists at the Swan River Colony have been documented, demonstrating the existing occupants of the Swan and Canning River area's opposition to colonisation, initially manifested by shouted warnings and aggressive postures, but increasingly through hostility and violence.
+Lieutenant Governor James Stirling, in his proclamation of the colony in June 1829, warned that Aboriginal people were protected by British laws and any colonist convicted of "behaving in a fraudulent, cruel or felonious Manner towards the Aborigines of the Country" would be dealt with "as if the same had been committed against any other of His Majesty's subjects".
 Nonetheless, the first ten years of colonisation witnessed a significant level of violence in which a number of Europeans and Aboriginal people died.
-The actual death toll is unknown, but Carter in particular argues that the numbers of Aboriginal dead far exceeded the losses in the European community.
+The actual death toll is unknown, but the number of Aboriginal dead far exceeds the losses in the European community.

-It took some time before Swan River colonisers in the first four years of the settlement began to record the names of the Aboriginals of the Swan River region, but it is highly likely that Midgegooroo would have been one of those who observed the first British explorations in 1827 and the subsequent establishment in June 1829 of the port of Fremantle, the capital at Perth, satellite settlements at Guildford and further inland at York, and the network of small farms around the area.
-His first appearance in the colonial record may have been in May 1830 when an old man, tentatively identified by Sylvia Hallam and Lois Tilbrook as Midgegooroo, was found and beaten by a military detachment plucking two turkeys which had been stolen from a farm on the Canning River.
-The next day, a group of eight Aboriginal men, including "Dencil" attacked a farm near Kelmscott and injured a settler named J.R.
+Swan River colonisers in the first four years of the settlement initially failed to record the names of the Aboriginal people of the Swan River region, but it is highly likely that Midgegooroo would have been one of those who observed the first British explorations in 1827 and the subsequent establishment in June 1829 of the port of Fremantle, the capital at Perth, satellite settlements at Guildford and further inland at York, and the network of small farms around the area.
+His first appearance in the colonial record may have been in May 1830 when an old man, tentatively identified by Sylvia Hallam and Lois Tilbrook as Midgegooroo, was found plucking two turkeys which had been stolen from a farm on the Canning River and subsequently beaten by a military detachment.
+The next day, a group of eight Aboriginal men, including "Dencil", attacked a farm near Kelmscott and injured a settler named J.R.
 Phillips "with whom they had always been friendly".
-If Hallam and Tilbrook are correct and the old man was indeed Midgegooroo, he would quite early have been subjected to European violence in retaliation for actions he did not fully comprehend.
+If Hallam and Tilbrook are correct that the old man was Midgegooroo, he would have been subjected to European violence in retaliation for actions he did not fully comprehend quite early in their colonisation.

-In December 1830, Midgegooroo was camping by Lake Monger when two white labourers who were passing by stopped to shake hands with a group of Aboriginal women.
+In December 1830, Midgegooroo was camping by Galup when two white labourers, who were passing by, stopped to shake hands with a group of Aboriginal women.
 When the two men returned later that day, Midgegooroo scared them off by threatening to spear one of them.